 Needs an outboard microphone for chat.

-The Sennheiser HD 800 S are great for audio reproduction accuracy.
+The Sennheiser HD 800 S are amazing for audio reproduction accuracy.
 They sound consistent between wears and even if you wear glasses or have long hair, so what you hear is more or less the same each time.
-Their balanced tuning complies well with our target for a full and clear sound, though, as open-backs, they don't reproduce deep bass frequencies with a lot of emphasis.
-The drivers are well-matched overall for a stable stereo field, and their group delay ensures a tight and transparent response.
+Their flat tuning complies well with our target for a full and clear sound, though, as open-backs, they don't reproduce deep bass frequencies with a lot of emphasis.
+The drivers are well-matched overall for a stable stereo field, and their low harmonic distortion ensures you won't hear coloration at typical and elevated listening levels.
 Plus, their design interacts with your ears' pinnae similarly to an angled reference speaker.
-The low harmonic distortion means your audio sounds clean, too.

 The Sennheiser HD800S have bad noise isolation performance, which is expected for open-backs.
 They both let in external sounds in your environment so you'll hear them, and allow your audio to escape into the space for others to hear.